By Philip R. Fischer, MD, DTM&H

 Commercial airline passengers take billions of trips each year, and it is well-documented that air travel can serve as a conduit for the spread of infections.
-Researchers have studied pathogens and aircraft to better understand the risks for infection, but the actual behaviors of crew members and airline passengers had not been carefully observed previously.
-Thus, Hertzberg and colleagues documented careful observations of the behaviors during flight that potentially could enhance the spread of infection.
+Researchers have studied pathogens and aircraft to better understand the risks for infection, but no one had carefully observed the actual behaviors of crew members and airline passengers.
+Thus, Hertzberg et al documented careful observations of the behaviors during flight that could enhance the spread of infection.

-The researchers made observations on 10 separate transcontinental flights in the United States involving single-aisle aircraft (with three seats on each side of the aisle).
+The researchers made observations on 10 separate transcontinental flights in the United States involving single-aisle aircraft (three seats on each side of the aisle).
 Flight durations varied between 211 and 313 minutes.
 Seven of the 10 flights were full, and the others had two, three, and 17 empty seats.
-Observations involved 1,540 passengers and 41 crew members in the economy class seating area.
+Observations involved 1,540 passengers and 41 crew members in economy class seating.

 Overall, 38% of passengers remained in their seats for the entire flight, another 38% left their seats once, 13% left their seats twice, and 11% left their seats more than twice.
 For those who left their seats, they were up for a median of 5.4 minutes.
 Seat location was linked to movement away from the seat, with 80% of people seated at the aisle moving, 62% of those in middle seats moving, and only 43% of those in window seats getting up to move around.
 Only half the passengers used a lavatory during the flight.
 The average crew member spent about one-third of the flight in contact with passengers and two-thirds of the flight in the galley area.

 Moving around the aircraft increased contact with other passengers.
-Passengers who left their seats had a median of 44 other contacts with people and a total of 47 person-minutes of contact with someone not seated near them.
+Those who left their seats had a median of 44 other contacts with people and a total of 47 person-minutes of contact with someone not seated near them.
 Crew members had 206 person-minutes of contact with other crew members and 1,149 person-minutes of contact with passengers.
-Passengers in aisle seats had much more contact with other passengers (64 contacts with other people) than did passengers seated in window seats (12 contacts with other people).
+Passengers in aisle seats had much more contact with other passengers (64 contacts with other people) than passengers seated in window seats (12 contacts with others).

-Based on this information about passenger and crew behavior and knowing that respiratory pathogens are transmitted via droplets over distances less than one meter by cough, sneeze, and breathing, Hertzberg and coworkers then constructed a dynamic network model simulating transmission of influenza.
-Assuming a high rate of influenza transmission and an index case seated mid-plane in an aisle seat, up to 11 passengers likely would become infected, with the rest of the passengers having less than a 3% chance of having close contact with the index case.
+Based on this information about passenger and crew behavior and knowing that respiratory pathogens are transmitted via droplets over distances less than one meter by cough, sneeze, and breathing, Hertzberg et al constructed a dynamic network model simulating transmission of influenza.
+Assuming a high rate of influenza transmission and an index case seated mid-plane in an aisle seat, up to 11 passengers likely would become infected, with the rest of the passengers having less than a 3% chance of coming in close contact with the index case.
 An infected coughing crew member likely would share the infection with four or five passengers.

-The authors pointed out the extremely low risk of infection being transmitted on the 10 flights they happened to observe.
-By their modeling, even with a highly contagious individual moving around from an aisle seat in the middle of the plane, less than 10% of fellow passengers would risk becoming infected.
+The authors noted the extremely low risk of infection transmitted on the 10 flights they observed.
+By their modeling, even with a highly contagious individual moving around from an aisle seat in the middle of the plane, less than 10% of fellow passengers would risk contracting an infection.

 However, there are reports of higher infection rates with air travel.
-Astutely, the authors pointed out that transmission of infection also can occur in waiting areas and during the boarding and deplaning processes.
-In addition, pathogens that spread via aerosol might reach passengers more than a meter away from an infected index case.
-And, some of the reported outbreaks were associated with flights of longer duration than the three- to six-hour flights in this study.
+Astutely, Hertzberg et al noted that transmission of infection also can occur in waiting areas and during the boarding and deplaning processes.
+Additionally, pathogens that spread via aerosol might reach passengers more than a meter away from an infected index case.
+Some of the reported outbreaks were associated with flights of longer duration than the three- to six-hour flights in this study.

 These new data remind us that passenger behaviors influence the risk of becoming infected during air travel.
 Although most infections don’t extend more than two seats beyond an infected index passenger, movement around the aircraft can expand the risk of spread.